 The sophisticated gent will appreciate this Personalised Malt Whisky with Cigar in a Case, which even comes with his name or a message of your choice on the label.
 For Father’s Day Gifts that involve getting out and about, check out this Brewery Tour and Beer Tasting for Two, from which he can choose a location such as Meantime Brewery for an eye-opening day that includes plenty of sampling.
 Vino-loving papas will love this English Vineyard Tour, Wine Tasting and Lunch for Two.
-Truly, these are gift ideas to pop a cork over.
+So whether your dad is a passionate beer lover or an absolute wine buff, truly, these are gift ideas to pop a cork over.

 Dads Who Dine

 Put a tie on him and take him for a slap-up meal, where you can toast the finer things in life together.
 Our foodie gifts are always head and shoulders above the average.
 Think Michelin-starred eateries, quirky new venues and mood-boosting extras like champagne cocktails.